Dr. Tara Amini, DMSc, PA-C, Physician Associate on Influential Women

 In addition to her clinical work, Dr. Amini is an advocate, educator, and leader within the physician associate profession.
 She serves in leadership roles with the California Academy of Physician Associates (CAPA) and PAs in Virtual Medicine and Telemedicine, contributing to policy, education, and the advancement of telehealth standards.
 A TNT Addiction Medicine Fellow with the University of California, Irvine, she continues to expand her expertise through advanced psychiatric training to better meet the complex needs of her patients.
 Guided by a philosophy grounded in humanity, dignity, and systems-level collaboration, Dr. Amini remains dedicated to transforming healthcare delivery and breaking down barriers for both patients and providers.

 The best career advice I’ve ever received is simple: keep going.
-That mindset has guided me in tackling complex challenges in healthcare, including breaking down siloed systems by building stronger partnerships with public health and other providers.
-It has also driven my efforts to expand mobile and telemedicine services to reach individuals with addiction and psychiatric needs, and to scale collaborative models that connect street-based care with broader health systems.
+That mindset has guided me through complex challenges in healthcare—building partnerships across public health, mobile outreach, and clinical systems to break down silos.
+It has driven my work expanding mobile unit and telemedicine services to reach underserved populations, while developing integrated models that connect addiction, mental health, and primary care with dignity and purpose.

 One of the biggest challenges—and opportunities—in my field is expanding healthcare services for unsheltered populations.
-This requires overcoming siloed systems of care by building stronger partnerships with public health and community providers, as well as expanding mobile and telemedicine services to better reach individuals with addiction and psychiatric needs.
-It also presents an opportunity to scale collaborative models that connect street-based care with broader health systems, ultimately improving access, continuity of care, and health outcomes for some of the most vulnerable communities.
+This requires overcoming siloed systems of care by building stronger partnerships with public health and community providers.
+It also involves removing barriers to care and connecting individuals to the services they need.
+By scaling collaborative models that link mobile unit outreach with broader health systems, we can improve access, continuity of care, and outcomes for some of the most vulnerable communities.

 The values most important to me in both my work and personal life are honesty, integrity, and respect.
+I believe every individual deserves to be treated with dignity, compassion, and respect, regardless of their circumstances.
 I am deeply guided by a commitment to humanity, community service, and collaboration, which shape how I engage with others and the work I do.
-I also value lifelong learning and remain a strong advocate for women and underserved populations, striving to make a meaningful and equitable impact in every space I serve.
+I also value lifelong learning and remain a strong advocate for women and underserved populations, striving to create a more equitable and meaningful impact in every space I serve.